 Thus, exactly five years to the day after Hyperion was first discovered, my brother Jim and I were packing our bags and preparing to head back to old growth redwood country in Redwood National and State Parks for another search.
 Things did not go well for the first couple of days.
 We searched high and low, up and down hillsides in quite a wide area for 14 hours and came up empty.
 We were battered and bruised and our willpower was fading.
 We prepared ourselves to accept failure and began discussing how we could just appreciate the rewards of the forest itself (much as Clynes did in his failed search and article for Backpacker magazine).
 But we weren't ready to surrender just yet, so we made a decision to take a risk and it ended up paying off.
 We found Hyperion, the tallest and most majestic of all trees.
 I will never forget that moment as Jim and I approached the tree from different angles and I yelled out: "I'm making the call... this is it... this is Hyperion!"
 We celebrated and got some photos, all the while walking carefully around the tree, not wanting to damage its root system in any way.
 It truly was a special moment in our lives and something we will always treasure and remember.

-(Note-- the best web resource for information that I have found on Hyperion was written by MD Vaden of Oregon at mdvaden.com/redwood_hyperion.shtml and he also has the best picture I have ever seen of the world record holding tree.
+(Note -- the best web resource for information that I have found on Hyperion was written by MD Vaden of Oregon and he also has the best picture I have ever seen of the world record holding tree.
 MD Vaden was a member of the 2nd person (or group) to find Hyperion.
-You can learn more about landmark trees at landmarktrees.net which is Michael Taylor's site.
+You can learn more about landmark trees on Michael Taylor's site.
 In the pictures below, I am sharing a few of my special Hyperion pictures which do not reveal anything about the location where it can be found.
 The rest of the pictures will only be kept in my private collection.
-Also included below is our failed search video.)
+If you would like to see some video footage of Steve and Jim searching for Hyperion in Redwood National Park, click here.
+This will give you an idea of some of the challenging terrain and beautiful old growth redwood groves to be found throughout Redwood National and State Parks.)

 If locating Hyperion is like finding a needle in a haystack, tracking down Helios can be likened to trying to find a grain of sand on a beach.
 Helios, as noted above, is the 2nd tallest tree in the world, behind only Hyperion.
 Both are coast redwood trees that are located somewhere within the vast wilderness of Redwood National Park.
 Their exact location has never been made public by those who discovered the trees back in 2006, and probably never will.
 While there are a small number of intriguing clues available online, in magazine articles, and in books in regards to Hyperion, there are near-zero clues when it comes to the 2nd tallest tree Helios (376.54 feet tall at latest measurement).
 And there are no useful pictures at all available on the internet which show what Helios looks like down at its base.
 The implications of this are obvious.
 If you can't see a complete picture of Helios to help you match up the tree when you think you have found it, then the only way to be certain is to take your own measurements using a forestry laser or other equipment.
 That is an expensive and time consuming process that probably won't work for most searchers.
 Especially when you have an entire national park as your search area.
 When it comes to tree searchers, most of those out there during the past half decade or so have been searching Redwood National Park for Hyperion and coming up empty.
 A little over one year ago, I was able to locate Hyperion after two trips and countless hours of research, no doubt to the surprise of many within the tall trees community.
 After that, I shared my story in the form of the report written above, which many have enjoyed reading.
 Over the past year, I even received several e-mails from searchers asking for help in locating the world's tallest tree.
 However, I had to decline to help them because I don't have the right to share or discuss clues.
 But I do have the obligation to protect the tree, and that means allowing searchers to try to find the tree on their own without any outside influence or help.
 I did point searchers to MD Vaden's page of collected clues which he analyzes and shares on his page (link above).
 While I was undertaking my own search for Hyperion through research at home, I used MD Vaden's page on a near-daily basis, and it helped me a lot.
 But when it came to my search for Helios, there was no such resource available.
 At the same time, I felt the clock ticking.
 It has been estimated by various experts that Helios will overtake Hyperion and become the new world's tallest tree sometime in the next 5-15 years.
 Thus, finding Hyperion could not be the end of the story for me personally.
 I would need to find Helios as well, to be certain that I had seen the world's tallest if Helios did indeed manage to overtake Hyperion at some point in the near future.
 However, instead of rushing back out to Redwood National Park to search for Helios, I wisely stayed at home.
 I realized that randomly searching through the park would accomplish nothing except bringing on frustration and potential injuries.
 There is nothing easy about even searching one hillside of one small portion of one creek within the park.
 So I collected a few breadcrumbs worth of clues that I could find in regards to Helios and then spent a year thinking about those clues.
 After more than a year had passed by, I figured that I just might be able to find Helios, so I gave it a shot.
 Read on to see what happened next, as I share my first-person account.